Promotional Ideas for National Martin Luther King Jr. Day of Service

 Ideas for National Day of Service in Honor of Martin Luther King Jr. Day

-- Make a post on your social media outlets that is related to the day.
-You can also create a post that creates a call-to-action that encourages your followers to help out someone in need.
+- Make a post on your social media outlets related to the day.
+You can also create a post that starts a call-to-action that encourages your followers to help out someone in need.

 - Host a viewing of a civic film that can raise social awareness and encourage dialogue.
 Consider inviting nonprofit partners to participate in the event.

-Do you want to participate in this day of service and remembrance but you’re not sure where to start?
-The website AllForGood.org has a list of possible opportunities for the day’s service by searching by zip code or by type of service.
+Do you want to participate in this day of service and remembrance, but you’re not sure where to start?
+The website AllForGood.org lists possible opportunities for the day’s service by searching by zip code or by type of service.